Sidney Cotton: First World War

-Cotton went to England to join the Royal Naval Air Service in November 1915.
-After only five hours solo flying he qualified as a combat pilot, and initially flew Channel patrols.
-Cotton went on to participate in night bombing sorties over France and Germany with Nos 3 and 5 Wings.
-Cotton was first based with Number 5 wing in Coudekerque where he undertook bombing raids over the German lines.
-He was then assigned to the Number 5 wing based in Luxeuil where he undertook bombing raids over southern Germany.
 His experience with high level and low-temperature flying led Cotton in 1917 to develop the 'Sidcot' suit, a flying suit which solved the problem pilots had of keeping warm in the cockpit.
 This flying suit was widely used by the Royal Air Force until the 1950s.
 Cotton continued with No. 8 Squadron RNAS in 1917 where he was promoted to Flight Sub-Lieutenant in June 1917.
 In July 1917, he flew a Handley Page bomber on a raid on Constantinople.
 Soon after, he came into conflict with senior officers, and resigned his commission in October 1917.
 On 16 October 1917, he married a 17-year old actress, Regmor Agnes Joan Morvaren Maclean, in London.
 Cotton had a son by his first wife.

 Between the wars

 After the war he spent time in Tasmania where he worked as the manager of an apple-drying factory owned by his father, and then returned to England, where he continued his passion for flying.
 In 1920, he embarked on an unsuccessful attempt to fly from England to South Africa, and also made a lucky escape from a crash at the Aerial Derby.
 Cotton then spent three years working in Newfoundland flying various assignments.

 Following the divorce from his first wife the previous year, in 1926, Cotton married 18-year-old Millicent Joan Henry whom he had met in Newfoundland.
 From this time up until the outbreak of the Second World War, Cotton led a colourful and eventful life; he took part in various business activities, including an airborne seal-spotting service as well as aerial search and rescue operations for lost explorers in Newfoundland and Greenland.
 Cotton was for much of the 1920s based in St. John's, the capital of the Dominion of Newfoundland, where he was employed by sealer firms to work as an aircraft spotter to find sealers out in the ice fields of the Arctic Ocean.
 In 1927, when two French airmen, Charles Nungesser and François Coli, vanished in an attempt to cross the Atlantic non-stop, Cotton was hired by the wealthy Du Pont family to try to find the two missing airmen.
 In 1931, Cotton found and rescued the British Arctic explorer Augustine Courtauld who had been trapped in an ice field in Greenland.
 At a time when most photographs were in black and white, Cotton purchased the rights to sell outside of France a French colour film called Dufaycolor, which led him to engage in frequent travels.